crabmusket/crabmusket.net/blog/content/drafts/2018-05-03-some-quotes-from-the-technological-society.md

 Ellul was in some ways content to witness and proclaim the technical reality as he saw it.
 But he also acted throughout his life to challenge it, and to promote human flourishing and adventure.
   I hope his words and ideas might inspire us to similar reflection and passionate action.

+---

+All quotes in this article are taken from John Wilkinson's 1964 translation.
+Out of respect for Ellul's stance that "books are made to be read and not consulted," I have provided the name of the section each quote appears in, but no page references.

+> I am keenly aware that I am myself involved in technological civilisation, and that its history is also my own.
+>
+> &mdash; p.xxvii

+&nbsp;